godpeny/pages/main/src/blog-post.0.md

 - Normalization: Scale the features to a similar range to prevent certain features from dominating others, especially in distance-based algorithms.
 - Handling Missing Values: Address missing data appropriately through imputation or deletion to ensure robustness in the model training process.

+### Univariate, Bivariate and Multivariate data
+#### Univariate Data
+Univariate data involves observations consisting of only one variable.
+The goal is to describe and summarize this single variable’s properties such as its average, spread and shape of distribution.
+- Measures central tendency (mean, median, mode) to find the typical value.
+- Measures dispersion (range, variance, standard deviation) to see how data spreads.
+- Detects patterns like skewness or outliers that affect data interpretation.
+- Common visuals include histograms, box plots and density plots to show frequency and spread.

+#### Bivariate data
+Bivariate data refers to a dataset where each observation is associated with two different variables.
+The goal of analyzing bivariate data is to understand the relationship or association between these two variables.
+It helps to identify how one variable might affect or be related to the other.

+- Detects whether the relationship is positive, negative or non-existent.
+- Correlation measures the strength and direction of the relationship (range: -1 to +1).
+- Visualization tools like scatter plots and regression lines show the pattern of change clearly.
+- Often used as a foundation before moving to multivariate models.

+#### Multivariate data
+Multivariate data contains three or more variables for each observation.
+The objective is to uncover how multiple variables interact or jointly affect outcomes.
+It’s crucial in fields like predictive analytics, econometrics and data science, where relationships are seldom limited to two variables.

+- Useful when an outcome depends on several influencing factors.
+- Techniques include multiple regression, PCA, MANOVA and clustering.
+- Reduces data complexity using dimensionality reduction (like PCA).
+- Commonly visualized using heatmaps, pair plots and 3D scatter plots for high-dimensional insight.

 ### Tips for reading papers
 Compile list of paper (including blogs and medium posts) and skipping around the list.
 Steady learning, Not short burst.